About Judith Irven:

 Since then I have been a landscape design consultant with my own business, Outdoor Spaces Landscape Designs, helping my many clients plan and develop their individual properties, both small and large.

-I give talks to organizations around the state, and for the past decade I have been a guest lecturer for the Vermont Master Gardener course, teaching ‘Sustainable Home Landscaping’.
+I give talks to organizations around the state, and for the past fifteen years I have been teaching ‘Sustainable Home Landscaping’ as part of the UVM Extension Master Gardener course.

-I write a monthly column in the Vermont Country Sampler newspaper and I have been published in Horticulture magazine.
+I also write a regular gardening column for the Addison Independent and the Vermont Country Sampler newspapers, and have also had articles published in Horticulture magazine.

 A New England gardener with old English roots